 In 1905 the Fauves also participated in the annual Salon d’Automne in Paris, where art critic Louis Vauxcelles gave the group its pejorative moniker in his review (Gil Blas, 17 Oct 1905).
 Remarking on the incongruity of Italianate sculptural busts alongside discordant canvasses by Matisse, Derain, Vlaminck and others, Vauxcelles described the display as Donatello among les Fauves (wild beasts).
 Matisse and his circle defiantly embraced the label.
 Drawing on the Symbolist poetics of Vincent van Gogh, Paul Gauguin, and Gustave Moreau (who taught Matisse, Rouault, Camoin, Marquet and Manguin), Fauvism invoked the impetuous decadence of fin de siècle culture.
-Fauvists admired the sinuous curves of Byzantine art, the simplified planes of African objects, and the exoticism that so-called primitivist art implied, while seeking to break new aesthetic ground through the emancipation of colour.
-If Moreau stressed that “Art [was] the relentless pursuit of the expression of inward feeling by means of simple plasticity,” than works such as Matisse’s Femme au chapeau (Woman with Hat, 1905) [fig. 2], his Portrait of Madame Matisse (The Green Stripe, 1905) [fig. 3], Georges Braque’s, Landscape near Antwerp (1906) [fig. 4], and Vlaminck’s Red Trees (1906) [fig. 5] fulfilled such a prescription, ushering in a bold formalism.
+Fauvists admired the sinuous curves of Byzantine art, the simplified planes of African objects, and the exoticism that so-called ‘primitivist’ art implied, while seeking to break new aesthetic ground through the emancipation of colour.
+If Moreau stressed that “Art [was] the relentless pursuit of the expression of inward feeling by means of simple plasticity,” than works such as Matisse’s Femme au chapeau (Woman with Hat, 1905), his Portrait of Madame Matisse (The Green Stripe, 1905), Georges Braque’s, Landscape near Antwerp (1906), and Vlaminck’s Red Trees (1906) fulfilled such a prescription, ushering in a bold formalism.
 While the anarchist Vlaminck tended toward unbridled chaos, in the hands of Matisse, Derain, and Braque, Fauvism approached a compositional classicism, with a concern for structure following Cézanne and foreshadowing Cubism.
-Some of Derain’s finest canvasses, executed during visits to London in 1905-06, reveal his exuberant use of saturated colour juxtaposed within a tightly controlled picture plane [London Bridge, Winter 1906 (fig. 6)].
+Some of Derain’s finest canvasses, executed during visits to London in 1905-06, reveal his exuberant use of saturated colour juxtaposed within a tightly controlled picture plane (London Bridge, Winter 1906).

 Matisse defined Fauvist principles retrospectively in his “Notes of a Painter” (La Grande Revue, Paris, December 25, 1908), stressing colour’s relationship to music: “Composition is the art of arranging in a decorative manner the various elements at the painter’s disposal for the expression of his feelings. . . .
 A work of art must be harmonious in its entirety.”
 Fauvism yoked external reality to the artist’s interiority, offering a glimpse into the realm of the unconscious, a critical theme of early twentieth-century art.
 Nonetheless, the posthumous and widely celebrated memorial of Cézanne’s work at the 1907 Salon d’Automne hastened Fauvism’s end.
 Most of the group gradually abandoned the free application of colour in favor of linear structure (Matisse successfully re-invented his style as he turned to large, lyrical studio pictures that married his interest in Islamic, African, and decorative arts).
 Derain, Friesz and Braque met Picasso, and in Paris explored a newly subdued colour palette, analytical perspectives, and a return to order.